17 March 2024, Exmouth, Devon

 This promises to be a great afternoon and evening of photography, where you’ll be able to hone the skills needed in low light levels.

 The course will aim to teach the following skills

-● How to control and make use of the balance between shutter speed and lens aperture to gain the best exposure, and to control depth of field (ie the amount of the image that is sharply in focus);
+- Controlling and making use of the balance between shutter speed and lens aperture to gain the best exposure, and to control depth of field (ie the amount of the image that is sharply in focus);

-● How to use some of the camera’s most important features;
+- Making the best use of some of the camera’s most important features;

 Participants should have at least an understanding of what shutter speed and lens aperture mean, plus a knowledge of how to operate their own camera in order to get at least basic images.
 Beyond this, the main requirements are enthusiasm, an open mind and a readiness to learn!